cowtowncoder/low-gc-membuffers/README.md

 ## Fancier stuff: multiple buffers

 Although having individual buffers is useful as is, this is just the beginning.
-Library defines "buffer groups", owned by a factory (like `MemBuffersForBytes`): each group consists of zero or more actual buffers (like `ChunkyBytesMemBuffer`).
+Conceptually library supports "buffer groups", sets of similary-valued buffer instances owned by a single factory (like `MemBuffersForBytes`) that share same segment allocator (`com.fasterxml.util.membuf.SegmentAllocator`).
-All buffers of a group share the same segment allocator (`com.fasterxml.util.membuf.SegmentAllocator`); which makes it possible to share set of reusable underlying `ByteBuffer` instances.
+This makes it possible to share set of reusable underlying `ByteBuffer` instances for buffers in the same group.

 This ability to share underlying segments between buffers, with strict memory bounds makes it possible to use library as basic buffer manager; for example to buffer input and/or output of a web server (byte-based "streamy" buffers), or as simplistic event queues (usually using "chunky" buffers).

+To have multiple buffer groups simply construct multiple factory instances.

 ## Thread-safety